wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-your-migration-to-microsoft-365/includes/5-analyze-performance-considerations-for-your-mail-migration.md

 #### Footnotes

 1. Observed single mailbox move throughput is in the 0.3–1.0 GB/hour range.
-Greater than 1000 MB/h per mailbox throughput rate can be achieved with a network that can sustain less than a 2 percent transient failure stall time and less than 100-ms network latency.
+Greater than 1000 MB/h per mailbox throughput rate can be achieved.
+However, the network must sustain less than a 2 percent transient failure stall time and less than 100-ms network latency.
 More concurrent mailbox migrations can be used to achieve higher data migration rates.
-Single mailbox move throughput will slow down when the on-premises Client Access server is at hardware capacity, if the network bandwidth isn’t sufficient, or the network latency is too high.
-Consider adding more servers or temporarily improving network connectivity to increase migration velocity.
+Single mailbox move throughput will slow down when any of the following conditions occur:

+     -  The on-premises Client Access server is at hardware capacity.
+     -  The network bandwidth isn’t sufficient.
+     -  The network latency is too high.

+    Consider adding more servers or temporarily improving network connectivity to increase migration velocity
 2. Observed single MAPI migration throughput is in the 0.1-0.5 GB/hour range.
 More concurrent migrations can be used to achieve higher data-migration rates.
 Single MAPI migration throughput will slow down when either the on-premises servers or the network is at capacity.
 3. Observed single Exchange Web Services migration throughput is in the 0.2–0.5 GB/hour range.
 More concurrent migrations can be used to achieve higher data migration rates.
 For example, with 20 concurrent migrations, the overall throughput will be in the 4-10 GB/hour range.
 Single Exchange Web Services migration throughput will slow down when either the on-premises servers or the network is at capacity.